mohammadRezanilchiyan/Extreme-Temperature-Analysis/README.md

 Highest TX values:
 Summer months (June–August), peaking in July–August

+## Interpretation for all cities
+Annual summer mean temperatures (June–July–August) display a clear and consistent warming trend across all cities between 1950 and 2023.
+Prior to the 1980s, summer averages were typically within the range of 22–25 °C, whereas temperatures exceeding 26–30 °C become increasingly frequent after 2000.
+This pattern indicates a structural shift toward hotter summers rather than short-term variability.

+Several extreme summers, notably 1976, 2003, 2018, 2019, and 2022, appear simultaneously across multiple cities, suggesting large-scale climatic drivers.
+The 2003 heatwave stands out as an exceptional nationwide event, while 2022 matches or exceeds 2019 in severity in several locations.
+Marseille generally records the highest summer mean temperatures due to its Mediterranean climate, while Paris and Lyon exhibit sharp temperature peaks during heatwaves, reflecting urban heat amplification effects.
+Overall, the rising frequency and intensity of extreme summers underscore the importance of heatwave-focused early warning systems and targeted adaptation strategies.

+The stacked bars represent the annual number of extreme heat days (TX ≥ 35 °C).
+A clear upward trend is observed over time, particularly after the 1990s, highlighting a growing exposure to dangerous heat conditions.
+Several years, notably 1976, 2003, 2018, 2019, and 2022, emerge as major extreme summer events at the national scale.
+Marseille consistently records the highest number of extreme heat days, reflecting the influence of its Mediterranean climate and coastal heat persistence.
+While other cities experience pronounced peaks mainly during exceptional heatwave years, Marseille shows both higher frequency and intensity of extreme temperatures, making it a key location for assessing heat-related risks and long-term climate vulnerability.

 # Identifying the ML Problem Type
 here is question to answer :